pollum-io/pali-demo-app/README.md

 # First App for the Pali Wallet Documentation

 This is an test model App for the Pali Wallet.
-It follows the usage in the Getting Started section of the [Pali Wallet Documentation]() (link to be provided).
+It follows the usage in the _Getting Started_ section of the [Pali Wallet Documentation](https://pali-docs.vercel.app/guide/Getting_Started.html).
 Some ready-to-use functions are commented in the /src/App.js file.

+If you are searching for the `signTransaction()` App, continue to the SingTX folder.

 After downloading, you should start with `yarn install` and then `ỳarn start`.